The Beginner’s Email Marketing Guide (Strategies and Examples)

 You’ll be sending targeted emails instead of impersonal email blasts.
 Not to mention that this will make your life easier if you want to leverage automation, as we’ll see further in this guide.

-4. Create Your First Email Campaign
+Step #4.
+Create Your First Email Campaign

 Now that you got the knowledge, it’s time to create a successful email marketing campaign without breaking a sweat.

 Coming up next, I’ll show you how to choose the right campaign type, what you need to design your email, and, lastly, how to send it to your audience.
+Let’s begin!

-Choose the Right Campaign Type
+Choose The Right Campaign Type

 There are various types of email campaigns that you can send to your subscribers.
-The type you’ll choose mostly depends on the overall goal you have.
+The type you’ll choose depends on the overall goal you have.

 If you want to promote a new product, it would be wise to go for a regular campaign you can easily create.